Why Ordinary Citizens Are Acting as First Responders in Houston

 That isn’t necessarily a sign that FEMA was unprepared for the hurricane, or that it’s unusually overwhelmed.
 In fact, the expectation that civilians will spring to action is central to the way federal, state, and local governments approach huge disasters like Harvey.
 There’s simply no way for those levels of government to marshal the resources fast enough to do all that needs to get done.
 Roads are impassable; resources are spread out; and manpower is limited.

 “When you step back and look at most disasters, you talk about first responders—lights and sirens—that’s bullshit,” Craig Fugate, who headed FEMA during the Obama presidency, told me in 2015.
-“The first responders are the neighbors.
-Bystanders.
-People that are willing to act.”
+“The first responders are the neighbors, bystanders, the people that are willing to act.”

 That underpinned “whole-community response,” the principle around which Fugate organized FEMA during his eight years in office.
 (Long only recently started on the job, having been confirmed in June.)
 The basis for whole-community response is that, while the government simply can never provide a response as quickly as needed, a top-down response from the government isn’t the best answer anyway.
 Local people know much better what they need, and they benefit from being involved.